skijit/notes/music/misc-production/gain-staging.md

 | 1.110 x 2E1	|	11.1 | 3.5 |
 | 1.111 x 2E1	|	11.11 | 3.75 |

 - The takeaway here is that the gaps get much bigger as you progress along the number line.
     - They have to since you have a consistent number of gaps between each power of 2.
     - This means we're 'compressing' the values to cover a larger range.
     - Often said that the gap between any two numbers is about 10 million times smaller than the value of the numbers.
+        - **Given** 32-bit float, 24b mantissa, 8b exponent
+        - Number of gaps per order of magnitude: ```- 2^{numBits(mantissa)-1} = 2^{23} ```
+        - Take the interval over ``` 2^{9} ``` to ```- 2^{10} ``` (512 to 1024)
+        - There are 512 integers in this interval but ```- 2^23 ``` values available
+        - ```- 2^23 ``` = 8,388,608 = (approx) 10,000,000
+- Each time we store a number in floating point, we're adding noise to the signal since there has to be a certain amount of rounding
+    - Rounding error is a max of 1/2 the gap size, which varies along the range
+- **Why does this matter?**
+    - We have a superior dynamic range
+    - We have superior precision
+    - This means that the quantization noise imposed from rounding will be worse in a fixed point system because the gap sizes are bigger.

 - DSP and Floating vs Fixed Point
     - Speed:
         - In general purpose processors fixed point arithmetic is faster